digi-ron/AU-Falcon-SPUD-Project/Audio/PremiumAudio/PremiumAudio.md

 <!-- TODO test BA amp? -->

-## Retrofit - BA-FGX Premium Audio Amplifier
+## Retrofit - BA-FG Premium Audio Amplifier

 The following information is know about the premium audio amplifier from later models of Ford Falcon, which if required, can be retrofitted to work with the AU: